Use of contingent labour

 When a contractor attends department meetings with employees where decisions will be discussed and made (for example, organisational change strategy and financial decisions), they must disclose their status as a contractor at the initial meeting, and subsequent meetings (as appropriate):

-• if a contractor is communicating a decision on behalf of the relevant delegate (who is not present at the meeting), there must be clear written evidence that the delegate made the decision.
-This must be stored as appropriate in accordance with the department’s Education support records (staff only) policy and system.
+- if a contractor is communicating a decision on behalf of the relevant delegate (who is not present at the meeting), there must be clear written evidence that the delegate made the decision.
+This must be stored as appropriate in accordance with the department’s Records management procedures (staff only) and system.

 All contractors must report to an employee with the appropriate delegation (having regard to the contractor’s role and level of responsibility) so that contractors can escalate and defer decisions that only employees can make to the appropriate delegate.